PERSONNEL

 Tina Baykaner, MD

-Dr Baykaner is a clinical Electrophysiology fellow at Stanford University.
+Dr Baykaner is Faculty in Electrophysiology at Stanford University.
 She obtained her medical degree from Hacettepe Universitesi, Ankara, Turkey.
 During medical school, she spent 6 months in genetics and endocrine labs at the NIH/NICHD, followed by clinical cardiology rotations at the Cleveland Clinic and Baylor University which influenced her to pursue postgraduate training in the United States.
 After obtaining her MD, she spent a year at the Massachusetts General Hospital in Boston, MA as a postdoctoral fellow researching determinants of ischemic stroke evolution.
 She then started her clinical training in Internal Medicine at AECOM/Jacobi Medical Center in New York and continued her training at University of California San Diego which included residency Internal Medicine, fellowships in Advanced Heart Failure and Clinical Cardiology.
 During her clinical training, she obtained an online MPH degree from University of Massachusetts to further her knowledge in statistics and outcomes research.
 Starting in early years of her clinical residency training, she started working with Sanjiv Narayan on mechanisms of atrial fibrillation.
 This research has yielded her multiple recognitions including University of California San Diego Schulman Early Career Research Award in Cardiology, American Heart Association Post-Doctoral Research Fellowship Grant, Heart Rhythm Society Research Fellowship Scholarship in Honor of Mark Josephson and Hein Wellens, Travel Scholarship from American College of Cardiology as well as multiple featured poster and oral presentations in national and international meetings.
 She will continues her ongoing research projects in AF mechanisms with Dr Sanjiv Narayan while pursuing a 2 year clinical electrophysiology training at Stanford University.
 When Tina is not in the lab, she can be found playing tennis, away for skiing, enjoying a beach run or discovering new restaurants.

 Twitter: @TinaBaykaner